unpoly/unpoly3-slides/index.md

 ---

-In Unpoly 3 Simple data key/values can be attached with both `[up-data]` and HTML5 data attributes.
+In Unpoly 3 simple data key/values can be attached with both `[up-data]`\
+and HTML5 data attributes.

 These three elements produce the same compiler data: